YZ1GO/calculator_remaster/README.md

 # 1st Program
 ## I don't remember how to run it
-## If you want to try it, do it in Windows System by running it in Pascalzim IDE
+## If you want to try it, do it in Windows System by running it in Pascalzim IDE (that's where the code was born)
-## Yep long repeated code...